Non-amenability of mapping class groups of infinite-type surfaces and graphs: Mapping class groups of infinite-type surfaces

 by restricting a mapping class to \(\Sigma\,\).
 Using the definition of the compact-open topology and its quotient topology, it is not difficult to see that \(\phi\) is a continuous group homomorphism.
 Moreover, the group \(\MCG(\Sigma,\partial\Sigma)\) injects in \(\MCG(S)_{(F\cup F')}\) since \(F\cap \Sigma=\emptyset\), which allows us to deduce that \(\phi\) is an epimorphism.
 But \(\MCG(\Sigma,\partial \Sigma)\) is not amenable, in particular it is a discrete group containing a non-abelian free group of rank \(2\) \cite[Theorem 3.14]{farb2011primer}.
 By \ref{HA2}, the open subgroup \(\MCG(S)_{(F\cup F')}\) is not amenable.
 Now \ref{HA1} will yield that \(G\) itself is not amenable. \end{proof}

 As we have already seen, Theorem~\ref{thm: big mcg} can also be stated in the following way: all amenable subgroups in the big mapping class group have to be nowhere dense.
 However, this does not imply that such a group is discrete.
 For example, we can take the subgroup \(G<\MCG(S)\) generated by the Dehn twists along infinitely many pairwise disjoint curves.
-It is easy to see that \(G\) is isomorphic to \(\mathbb{Z}^\infty\) and is an abelian group and thus amenable, but having an accumulation point at \(\Id\in\MCG(S)\), so it is not discrete.
+It is easy to see that \(G\) is isomorphic to \(\mathbb{Z}^\infty\) and is an abelian group, so it is amenable, but has an accumulation point at \(\Id\in\MCG(S)\), so it is not discrete.